The Product Development Process | MAKO Design + Invent

 • Content Marketing: Through content marketing, you can strategize SEO blog posts, email newsletters, guest features, and so much more to encourage the daily flow of new and loyal audiences to your website and channels.

-• Influencer Marketing: Collaborating with industry giants and trendsetters can be very rewarding in terms of building a following, a well as organic referrals.
+• Influencer Marketing: Collaborating with industry giants and trendsetters can be very rewarding in terms of building a following, as well as organic referrals.
 You can send out PR packages, host synergetic giveaways, campaigns for brand ambassadors, and more.

 • Launch Events: There are a few types of launch events that you can host.
 It can be your own in-store event, a partnership with a local space, or even virtually through a live streaming platform.